 Doubtful: But it never hurts to discuss this with an experienced oncologist (cancer doctor).
 Make sure, however, that you know the chances of response as well as the changes induced by the toxicity of the drugs, which may make you more miserable than the disease without changing your life-expectancy. ...Read moreSee 1 more doctor answer

 Yes/No: For early detection of Cancer, there are well defined screening guidelines which your primary care physician can share with you and guide you.
 For Colon cancer CT scan is not a good screening test.
 Instead Colonoscopy is the best test,but it is to be done> 40 years of age unless you have any symptoms like rectal bleeding or abdominal pain.
 Best thing you can do is to have an annual Physical exam. ...Read moreSee 1 more doctor answer

 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

 The cough reflex is a protective mechanism that uses muscles in your throat and chest to expel mucous and saliva that may contain pathogens that would otherwise possibly be inhaled via aerosol or to expel pathogens infecting the throat and respiratory system.
 Cough benefits the host by reducing load and benefits the pathogen which may then spread via aerosol. ...Read more

 - Talk to a doctor live online for free

-- Colon cancer stage 4 coughing up blood
+- Lung cancer and coughing up blood

 - End stage lung cancer timeline